ymzuiku/signalist/README.md

 > Because without `re-render`, you can only do this.

-The If component is a `React` component that serves as a replacement for the ternary operator in `React`.
+The If component is a React component that serves as a replacement for the ternary operator in React.
 It allows you to conditionally render components based on a boolean expression, without having to resort to a ternary operator.
-To use the If component, import it into your `React` component and use it as follows:
+To use the If component, import it into your React component and use it as follows:

 ```ts
 import { computed, useSignal, useJSX } from "signalist";